The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 In one sentence:

-Because of its ease of use, Netlify can also cater for the needs of less experienced users.
+Because of its ease of use, Netlify can also cater to the needs of less experienced users.

 7. Agility